solvej-jaeger/kalaallisut_reading/README.md

 # An eye-tracking analysis of Kalaallisut reading

-This repository contains the code and data for the Kalaallisut eye-tracking reading study.
+This repository contains code and data from the Kalaallisut eye-tracking reading study.

 ## Repository Contents

-- `code/` — Scripts for data processing, analysis, and visualization.
+- `code/` — Scripts for data preprocessing and central analyses (contrasting reading measures for lexical and grammatical suffixes and words)
-- `data/` — Greenlandic eye-tracking reading data (licensed separately, see below).
+- `data/` — Kalaallisut eye-tracking reading data (licensed separately, see below).
-- `results/` — Generated figures, tables, or processed outputs (optional).

-## Project Description

-This project analyzes eye-tracking data ...

-If you use this code or data, please cite appropriately (see below).

 ## License